 Review their portfolio even before you meet them face-to-face/virtually.
 And when you do talk to them, ask to see past projects as well.
 This will give you a general idea of how the developer works and how his previous projects fared in the online world.

 #9 Picking a developer based solely on their portfolios

 Likewise, portfolios and past projects aren’t the sole basis for determining the quality of work your developers can offer you.

-You must also conduct a thorough interview and ask them about other important aspects of your website development that are crucial for your business website such as content management systems (CMS), mobile-responsive features, and SEO.
+You must also conduct a thorough interview and ask them about other important aspects of your website development that are crucial for your business websites such as content management systems (CMS), mobile-responsive features, and SEO.

 #10 Not reaching out your developer's clients